NACLab/ngc-learn/docs/walkthroughs/demo7_spiking.md

 <img src="../images/demo7/mnist_learning_curves.png" width="500" />

-where we see that the SNN has decreased its approximate negative log likelihood from a starting point of about `2.30` nats to nearly `0.28` nats.
+where we see that the SNN has decreased its approximate negative log likelihood from a starting point of about `2.30` nats to about `0.35` nats.
 This is bearing in mind that we have estimated class probabilities output by our SNN by probing and averaging over electrical current values from `100` simulated milliseconds per test pattern mini-batch.
 We remark that this constructed SNN is not particularly